-Covered entities can address their obligations under the HIPAA Security Rule by working with Compliancy Group to develop required Security Rule safeguards, including technical safeguards.
+Covered entities can address their obligations for automatic logoff procedures under the HIPAA Security Rule by working with Compliancy Group to develop required Security Rule safeguards, including technical safeguards.

 Find out how Compliancy Group has helped thousands of organizations like yours Achieve, Illustrate, and Maintain™ their HIPAA compliance!